webxdc/website/src-docs/get_started.md

 developing for and maintaining an application-specific always-online HTTP server.
 But there are undeniably complications in arranging consistent web app state across user's devices, a typical issue for any Peer-to-Peer (P2P) networking system.
-Even if you don't study the topic in depth, reading [Shared web application state] introduces you to the terminology and some necessary considerations, with a particular eye on webxdc and providing practical guidance.
+Even if you don't study the topic in depth, reading [Shared web application state](./shared_state/) introduces you to the terminology and some necessary considerations, with a particular eye on webxdc and providing practical guidance.

-[Shared web application state]: /shared_state/index.html

 ## Participating in developments